container based virtualization

 How does VXLAN work?

 VXLAN uses tunneling to encapsulate Layer 2 Ethernet frames within IP packets.
-A unique 24-bit segment ID, the VXLAN Network Identifier (VNI), identifies each VXLAN network.
+Each VXLAN network is identified by a unique 24-bit segment ID, the VXLAN Network Identifier (VNI).
 The source VM encapsulates the original Ethernet frame with a VXLAN header, including the VNI.
 The encapsulated packet is then sent over the physical IP network to the destination VM and decapsulated to retrieve the original Ethernet frame.

 Analysis: